File storage

 Server hooks

-with the services object containing storage property (injected storage service).
-Here is an example of retrieving a public url for a specific element key within the server hook:
+Server hooks have the storage service injected, exposing the ability to access storage provider methods.
+Here is an example of retrieving a public url for a specific element key within a server hook:

 const { storage } = services;